We work to save and help thrive endangered wildlife.

 Wildlife populations in large parts of the Făgăraș Mountains have suffered severely from poaching and overhunting throughout the last twenty years.
 Where once big herds of chamois or red deer roamed the peaks and forests, only scattered individuals are still around.
 Official numbers are often overestimated or deliberately exaggerated to achieve higher hunting quotas.

-We are currently active throughout four wildlife management units and we have created an area of 65,000 ha that exists without trophy and sports hunting.
+We are currently active throughout five wildlife management units and we have created an area of 78,000 ha that exists without trophy and sports hunting.

 In order to get acceptance for wildlife throughout the local communities, we must make sure that unavoidable conflicts of wildlife and humans remain beneath a critical level.
 Carnivore can kill livestock and wild boar can dig up whole meadows and gardens of local farmers.
 It is obvious that local communities suffer from such situations and as the responsible organisation for wildlife management in the area we must make sure that we avoid these problems as much as possible.

 Since May 2020, the first eight bison are roaming freely in the Făgăraș mountains.
 We have carried out feasibility studies for other areas and we are in an advanced stage of reintroducing more bison in the innitial point and in other two new locations, in the Făgăraș mountains.

 Repeated estimates of wildlife population sizes are vital in order to determine if a population is increasing, decreasing, or stable.
 However, counting or obtaining reliable estimates of both ungulates and carnivore populations is extremely difficult as most of the forest species are elusive or rare.